cataseven/Switch-and-Timer-Bar-Card/README.md

 ---

+## 🧩 New Option `timer_and_entity_connected_via_automation`
+Default value is true.
+If you’ve already connected your timer and device with an automation or script etc., start button will start the timer to trigger the automation.

+However, now you do not need to connect your timer and entity via automation if you set this to false.
+The card will start the timer and switch at the same time automatically and when the timer is finished card will turn off the switch automatically without a need of automation.
+This also means you can use the same timer for different entities on the card.
+For example, if you have 6 different entities from different domains but they are all needs 10 minutes timer, just create 1 timer and use it for all on the card config

 ## 🧩 YAML Examples (by domain & scenario)

 Below are **paired** examples for each domain: first with **automation mode off** (`false`), then **automation mode on** (`true`).
 Replace entity IDs with your own.